 pro: nobody outside NSA will use this, so any breaks of ML-KEM will be "not impacting anyone else" (statement) (statement) (statement)

-con: no, an RFC will lead to usage outside NSA; applications often choose whatever sounds like the most efficient solution; some of the pro arguments are actively encouraging broader usage of non-hybrids (statement)
+con: no, an RFC will lead to usage outside NSA; applications often choose whatever sounds like the most efficient solution; some of the pro arguments are actively encouraging broader usage of solo PQ (statement)

 pro: there are security risks other than PQ security failures